 Every birth is a celebration.
 Very few deaths are.
 Don’t let your death be a happy celebration.
 Be a martyr.
 Be a hero.
 Be someone people look up to – even if they laugh at (applicable to comedians :)).

-- Chandan Jaisa Sadhu Hai Sarp Hi Sab Sansar
+Chandan Jaisa Sadhu Hai Sarp Hi Sab Sansar

-Taake Ang Lapta Rahe Mana Me Nahi Vikar.
+Taake Ang Lapta Rahe Mana Me Nahi Vikar

-Translation: A good person is like a sandalwood tree and the world is like snake.
+Translation: A good person is like a sandalwood tree and the world is like a snake.
 Even if the poisonous snake wraps itself around the tree, the sandalwood doesn’t become poisonous.

 Like that sandalwood tree, imbibe only that which is good for you.

 Let me use an analogy which Harry Potter fans will identify very much with.
-In the fiction series, there is a metal called the Goblin silver.
+In the fiction series, there is a metal called the Goblin Silver.
 Its magical properties include the ability to only imbibe those chemicals which strengthen it and repel everything else.
 Do you have that sort of a property imbibed in you?
-Like the sword of Gryffindor & the sandalwood tree?
+Like the Sword of Gryffindor & the sandalwood tree?

 There will be a lot of poisonous snakes around.
 A learned person, a good human being – won’t get affected by its poison.
 Have that strong filter in you – to not let any and every garbage seep in.
 Do not lose your fragrance and purity to your nearby reference points.
 Imbibe only that which makes you better – is what Sant Kabir says here.